TartuNLP/text-to-speech-worker/README.md

 - Specify RabbitMQ connection parameters with environment variables or in a `config/.env` file as illustrated in the `config/sample.env`.

-Run the worker with where `MODEL_NAME` matches the model name in your config file:
+Run the worker with where `WORKER_NAME` matches the model name in your config file:
 ```
-python tts_worker.py --log-config config/logging.ini --worker-config config/config.yaml --model $MODEL_NAME
+python tts_worker.py --log-config config/logging.ini --config config/config.yaml --worker $WORKER_NAME
 ```